goozbach/resume/resume-source.md

 ####Systems Administrator -- March 2006 – June 2007
 Full time Linux and VOIP consultant at agency responsible for technology procurement throughout the state.

-* Design and deploy medium scale Virtual IT help desk using Asterisk, with monitoring wallboard built with Jquery and Perl
+* Designing and deploying medium scale Virtual IT help desk using Asterisk, with monitoring wallboard built with Jquery and Perl

 * Building and maintaining state-wide, multi-agency, contact directory using Red Hat Directory Server, importing data from all of the different state agencies using custom Perl scripts.